davidtheclark/react-aria-menubutton/README.md

 npm install react-aria-menubutton
 ```

-There are dependencies: React 0.13.x and [tap.js](https://github.com/alexgibson/tap.js).
+There are dependencies: React 0.14.x and [tap.js](https://github.com/alexgibson/tap.js).

 tap.js is very small and included in the builds (React is not).
 It is included only to accurately detect "taps" (mouse click and touch taps) outside an open
 menu that should close it — which is important enough that it's worth doing right.

+Versions <3.0 are compatible with React 0.13.x.

 ## Tested Browser Support